Mg4145/website-update-checker/README.md

 ## Little problems

-some website change everytime => take only the body?
+some website change everytime (google for exemple) => take only the body?

 ## to implement